Reports: Patriots LB Hightower, Bears DT Goldman join opt-out list | Sports-Games

 Reports: Patriots LB Hightower, Bears DT Goldman join opt-out list

-New England Patriots linebacker Dont'a Hightower and running back Brandon Bolden are joining the list of players opting out of the 2020 season due to the coronavirus, ESPN reported Tuesday.
-NFL Network's Ian Rapoport reported Bears starting defensive tackle Eddie Goldman informed the team he was opting out.
+New England Patriots linebacker Dont'a Hightower, safety Patrick Chung and running back Brandon Bolden are joining the list of players opting out of the 2020 season due to the coronavirus, multiple outlets reported Tuesday.
+NFL Network's Ian Rapoport reported Bears starting defensive tackle Eddie Goldman informed the team he was opting out, while NFL Network's Mike Garafolo reported Buffalo Bills defensive tackle Star Lotulelei will as well.

+Houston Texans defensive lineman Eddie Vanderdoes will also opt out, Rapoport reported.
+The NFL Players Association announced Tuesday that 21 players had tested positive for COVID-19 since reporting for training camps began last week, bringing the total of positive tests this offseason to 107.
+The number is expected to climb this week, with most players reporting to teams on Tuesday and set to take multiple tests over the next few days before participating in any activities.

 ALSO READ